 According to FEMA Flood Insurance Study for Angelina County, major flooding produced by intense rainfall is usually associated with localized thunderstorms.
 These thunderstorms may occur at any given time during the year, but are more prevalent in the spring and summer months.
-According to information provided by the NOAA National Climatic Data Center (NCDC) Severe Storm Event database, there were 40 flood events reported in Angelina County between 1994 and February 28, 2011.
-This calculates to over three (3) flood events per year, equating to a High probability of future occurrence classification as defined in Section 3.1.1 Methods and Definitions.
+According to information provided by the NOAA National Center for Environmental Information (NCIE) Severe Storm Event database, there were 13 flood events reported in Angelina County between 2012-2018.
+This calculates to approximately 2.2 flood events per year, equating to a High probability of future occurrence classification as defined in Section 3.1.1 Methods and Definitions.